Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 7. Analysis 2: per-clip predictive entropy from single-pass logits

-There are two ways to get the $N$ stochastic predictions the decomposition needs.
+There are two ways to get the $N$ stochastic predictions the AU/EU decomposition needs.
 The first — sample-and-count — runs $N$ forward passes with temperature > 0 and takes the sampled token from each.
 The second — single-pass logits — runs one forward pass with greedy decoding and reads the model’s full softmax distribution at the answer position.

 Side-by-side comparison: sample-and-count (left, blue) shows 10 one-hot trial bars stacked vertically with their aggregate vote distribution and the formulas TU = H of p-bar, AU = expectation of H of p_i = 0 highlighted in red, EU = TU; single-pass logits (right, green) shows one continuous 10-class softmax distribution and the formula H(p) per clip.